rgwott/aritdev/README.md

 ### Dependencies
 - Linux environment (tested with kernel 5.15.13)
 - GCC (tested with 11.2.0)
+- CMake (tested with 3.22.1)
 - Make (tested with 4.3)
 - Python (tested with 3.10.0)

 ### Building
-To build all aplications, simply run
+To build all aplications, run
-`make`
-at the root of the repo.
+`cmake -Bbuild; cd build; make; cd ..` at the root of the repo.

-To clean all aplications, run
+To clean all aplications, simply remove directory `build/` and its contents.
-`make clean`
-at the root of the repo.

 ### Kernel module
 Load the module from the root of the repo with:

-`# insmod module/aritdev.ko`
+`# insmod build/module/aritdev.ko`

 This creates character device /dev/aritdev, with which applications can interact to request basic arithmetic operations.
 The module logs messages on the kernel log (dmesg).